-In this study, we conduct three dynamical downscaling experiments from 12 km to 3 km using the WRF-ARW version 3.8.1 for two different periods including 1951-1980 and 2001-2030.
-These simulations, following a few experiments of 3-month simulations driven by ERA-Interim for testing and selecting an appropriate configuration, are driven by the three EURO-CORDEX simulations using the same WRF-ARW version which downscaled three GCMs from CMIP5 including IPSL-CM5A-MR, HADGEM2-ES and NORESM1-M. We simulate precipitation only for the autumn over the French Mediterranean with focusing on the South of France.
-This downscaling strategy benefits from time and energy efficiency that we can run simulations for different autumns and experiments at the same time.
+In this study, we conducted three dynamical downscaling experiments from 12 km to 3 km using the WRF-ARW version 3.8.1 for two different periods including 1951-1980 and 2001-2030.
+These simulations are driven by the three EURO-CORDEX simulations using the same WRF-ARW version which downscaled three GCMs from CMIP5 including IPSL-CM5A-MR, HADGEM2-ES and NORESM1-M. We simulate precipitation only for the autumn over the French Mediterranean with focusing on the South of France.
+This downscaling strategy benefits from time and energy efficiency we can run simulations for different autumns and experiments at the same time.

 We find that convection-permitting simulations (CPS(s)) can reproduce more realistic heavy precipitation events in terms of magnitude, spatial coverage and statistical properties than EURO-CORDEX simulations.
 This improvement is more pronounced in 3-hourly rainfall analysis than in the daily one.
-These features are robust at both climate scale driven by EUR-11s and the 3-months scale driven by the reanalysis (see the supplementary) to reproduce a few specific events occurring in the autumn 2014.
-In addition, the CPSs at climate scale can reproduce a double of the rate of the Clausius-Clapeyron relation for the scaling of 3-hourly rainfall to surface temperature that is absent in the EUR-11 simulations with convection parameterized method and reproduce the high extremes in plain areas.
-These findings are coherent with other studies with a convection-permitting approach forced by reanalysis data for the autumn events over the French Mediterranean region (Berthou et al., 2020; Caillaud et al., 2021; Fumière et al., 2019; Lenderink et al., 2019) and lately forced by CMIP5 models (Pichelli et al., 2021), and for other seasons and areas (Armon et al., 2019; Ban et al., 2018, 2021; Kendon et al., 2012; Knist et al., 2018).
-We also note that our findings remain similar when all results from the CPSs are upscaled to match the resolution of the EUR-11 that is usually applied in high-resolution model evaluation by several studies.
+In particular, the CPSs can reproduce double rate of the Clausius-Clapeyron relation for the scaling of 3-hourly rainfall to surface temperature that is completely absent in the EUR-11 simulations with convection parameterized method and reproduce the high extremes in plain areas.
+These findings are coherent with other studies with convection-permitting approach forced by reanalysis data for other areas (Kendon et al., 2012; Armon et al., 2019; Ban et al., 2018; Knist et al., 2018; Fumière et al., 2019).
+We also find that the behaviour of CPS simulations is modulated by their driving GCM simulations given that they share the same regional climate model.
+For example, the downscaling experiment of the HadGEM2-ES show the best performance compared to others at the same resolution.